dsites/dsite-frontend/README.md

-# Condenser
+# dSite-Frontend

-Condenser is the react.js web interface to the world's first and best blockchain-based social media platform, steemit.com.
-It uses [STEEM](https://github.com/steemit/steem), a blockchain powered by Graphene 2.0 technology to store JSON-based content for a plethora of web applications.
+`dSite-Frontend` is the react.js web interface to the world's first and best blockchain-based social media platform, dSite.io.
+It uses [dPay](https://github.com/dpays/dpays), a blockchain powered by Graphene 2.0 technology to store JSON-based content for a plethora of web applications.

-## Why would I want to use Condenser (steemit.com front-end)?
+## Why would I want to use Condenser (dSite.io front-end)?

-* Learning how to build blockchain-based web applications using STEEM as a content storage mechanism in react.js
+* Learning how to build blockchain-based web applications using dPay as a content storage mechanism in react.js
-* Reviewing the inner workings of the steemit.com social media platform
+* Reviewing the inner workings of the dSite.io social media platform
-* Assisting with software development for steemit.com
+* Assisting with software development for dSite.io

 ## Installation

 #### Docker

 We highly recommend using docker to run condenser.
-This is how we run the live steemit.com site and it is the most supported (and fastest) method of both building and running condenser.
+This is how we run the live dSite.io site and it is the most supported (and fastest) method of both building and running condenser.
 We will always have the latest version of condenser (master branch) available on Docker Hub.
 Configuration settings can be set using environment variables (see configuration section below for